Spin-orbit coupled spin-boson model : A variational analysis: Variational Analysis for conserved momentum

 The above Equation and Eqs.~(\ref{magnetization_eqn},\ref{zero_point_terms}) can be solved self-consistently to yield the ground state energy $\mathcal{E}_{-}(k)$ and magnetization $M$ for a fixed value of momentum $k$.

 Importantly, above self-consistent procedure yields the energy-momentum dispersion of the lowest branch, which undergoes significant change due to the coupling with bosonic bath.
 In the absence of a bath, the dispersion of SO coupled particle $\mathcal{E}_{-}(k) = \frac{k^2}{2} - q|k|$ has two minima at $\pm q$ and its spin is polarized along the x-axis depending on the direction of the momentum $k$, with the wavefunction $\frac{1}{\sqrt{2}}(\ket{\uparrow}+sgn(k)\ket{\downarrow})$.
 With increasing the coupling to bath the dispersion gradually changes and most importantly, above a critical coupling strength this lowest energy branch exhibits only one minimum at momentum $k =0$. as shown in Fig.~\ref{Fig1}(a).
 Furthermore, the magnetization of the particle also undergoes a continuous transition.
-This SO coupled particle acquires a magnetized phase with $\langle \sigma_z \rangle \neq 0$ due to the coupling with bath.
+This SO coupled particle acquires a magnetized phase with $M \neq 0$ due to the coupling with the bath.
+To understand this transition for a fixed value of $k$, the energy dispersion in Eq.~\eqref{modified_dispersion} can be expanded in a Landau Ginzburg form, with the magnetization $M$ serving as the order parameter \cite{plenio_prl}, where the coefficients can depend on $k$.
+Consequently, for a fixed $k$, the SO coupled particle acquires a finite magnetization $M\neq 0$ continuously above a critical coupling strength.

 For a given dissipation strength $\alpha$, the magnetization along the $z$-axis decreases continuously starting from $k=0$ and vanishes beyond a critical momentum $|k|>k_c$.
 The colored regions in the energy momentum dispersion curves of Fig.~\ref{Fig1}(a) indicate finite magnetization of the particle.
-In Fig.~\ref{Fig1}(b), the magnetization $\langle \sigma_z \rangle$ is represented by the color scale in the $k$-$\alpha$ plane, clearly revealing the phase boundary associated with this continuous magnetic transition.
+In Fig.~\ref{Fig1}(b), the magnetization $M$ is represented by the color scale in the $k$-$\alpha$ plane, clearly revealing the phase boundary associated with this continuous magnetic transition.

 Next, we investigate the entanglement between spin and the environment for different momentum $k$ of the particle.
 By integrating out the bath degrees of freedom, the reduced density matrix of the SO coupled particle takes the form ${\rm Tr}_{\rm B} \ket{\psi}\!\bra{\psi} = \hat{\rho}_s \ket{k}\!\bra{k} $, where $\hat{\rho}_s $ denotes the reduced density matrix corresponding to the spin degree of freedom, which is given by,